jerboa88/jerboa88.github.io/README.md

 See the [Gatsby CLI docs](https://www.gatsbyjs.com/docs/reference/gatsby-cli/) for additional commands and options.
 You will likely have to prefix commands with `yarn` to make sure package resolution works properly.
 For example, the above `yarn develop` is actually just a shortcut for `yarn gatsby develop`.

+## Contributing
+This project is not open to code contributions, but feedback and bug reports are always welcome.

+### Versioning
+x.1 releases mark the final update for a given design, while x.0 releases are reserved for major redesigns.
+Changes between the first and last release of a design are not explicitly versioned.

 ## License
 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.
 This project includes various resources which carry their own copyright notices and license terms.
 See [LICENSE-THIRD-PARTY.md](LICENSE-THIRD-PARTY.md) for more details.